 These resources are intended for people interested in conducting their own research or analyzing data related to animal advocacy.
-Everything we link is either free or (only in the case of some courses) low-cost.
+Whenever possible, we link to free and low-cost resources.

 Have a suggestion for another open-access resource we can add?
 Contact us.

 Are you an analyst looking for data relating to animals, animal products, diet, or other advocacy-related topics?
 The following datasets are all freely available for additional research.
 If you’ve conducted an analysis that might be useful to advocates, let us know!
 If it’s a good fit, we might be able to publish it.

 Faunalytics’ Datasets (2017-present)